sauscar/Blackjack/README.md

 # Tradeoffs

 # Improvements

 Definitely would improve the way the deck is created.
 Right now it runs at O(n^2).
 I believe there is a faster way to do this.
 Also maybe there is a better way to run the different combinations for the aces.
 One that runs faster I would think.
 I could probably remove some modules like dealerHiddenState, dealerOpenState, and userState only because all they do is call two other modules.
 I don't think they're really necessary.
 It would just help in maybe some confusing if tracing code back, remove a layer of depth and help in understanding what my code is doing.
+I would lastly implemnent testing into the code so that one may test certain modules and make sure they are running smoothly.

+# Testing

+I didn't have to time to implement testing, however I will present a few ideas for tests.
+I'd create a test that checks that the deck has been shuffled.
+Another test for the calculations of the hand values, to make sure that the right values are being outputted.
+Very important test as this is what the whole game revolves around.
+I'd create a test for checking whether the hidden hand is shown when its the users turn.
+Also very important because that is an advantage that should be preserved for the dealer.